Adyen/adyen-commercetools/extension/docs/WebComponentsIntegrationGuide.md

 - resultCode: Provides information about the result of the request.
 - pspReference: Our unique identifier for the transaction.
-- action: If you receive this object, you need to perform step 4 again.
+- action: If you receive this object, you need to perform [Step-5](#step-5-make-a-payment) again.

 #### Authorised Response